fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 - **Patient benefit** is an example of an unobservable theoretical construct.
 A common measurement model involves patient care costs.
 See :footcite:`doi:10.1126/science.aax2342` for a related example.

+**Note:**
-**Note:** We cite several examples of unobservable theoretical constructs and measurement models for the purpose of explaining the key terms outlined above.
-Please reference Measurement and Fairness :footcite:`10.1145/3442188.3445901` for more detailed examples.
+We cite several examples of unobservable theoretical constructs and measurement models for the purpose of explaining the key terms outlined above.
+Please reference :footcite:cts:`10.1145/3442188.3445901` for more detailed examples.

 .. _construct_validity: